-The Care Inspectorate regulates a range of care services, undertakes strategic inspections of Local Authorities social work departments and is also responsible for the scrutiny of children service as set out in the Public Services Reform (Scotland) Act 2010.
+The Care Inspectorate regulates a range of care services, undertakes strategic inspections of Local Authorities social work departments and is also responsible for the scrutiny of children's services as set out in the Public Services Reform (Scotland) Act 2010.

 The Care Inspectorate’s regulatory and scrutiny functions ensure that: